DL 242

 I helped post the following this week:

-The unprecedented scope of current digital measures, however, is pushing the limits of privacy.
-How do we balance children’s right to privacy with their right to health, both enshrined in the Convention on the Rights of the Child?
+The unprecedented scope of current digital measures is pushing the limits of privacy.
+How do we balance children's right to privacy with their right to health, both enshrined in the Convention on the Rights of the Child?

-This post in Discover Magazine has a clickbait title that does little assuage parental fears about screentime during current times.
-If you click through and actually read the piece, it is a bit more measured as it considers how we’re still trying to figure out the ultimate effects.
+This post in Discover Magazine has a clickbait title that does little to assuage parental fears about screentime during current times.
+If you click through and actually read the piece, it is more measured as it considers how we're still trying to figure out the ultimate effects.

 The guidance buried at the end: